René II de Lorraine, Marquis d'Elbeuf: Scottish enterprise

-Soon after the wedding Elbeuf was involved in a disturbance in Edinburgh that started as a kind of masque in the town.
-He and the Earl of Bothwell and Lord John went to the house where Alison Craik, a merchant's daughter and mistress of the Earl of Arran was lodged.
-When they were not admitted they broke down the doors.
-There were complaints to the queen and she issued a reprimand.
-Bothwell and Lord John ignored this and the next day there was a face-off between their followers and the Hamiltons in the market place.

 Reign of Charles IX

 Upon the death of François II, the Guise hold over the government of France was shattered.
 As a result, a new government was formed for the still minor Charles IX under his mother Catherine de Medici.
 This reconfiguration of royal favour left little place for the Guise, and Elbeuf was among those who departed court in January 1561 in response, leaving alongside his brothers Aumale, the Grand Prior and Cardinal Guise.

+In Scotland

+Elbeuf joined Mary, Queen of Scots when she returned to Scotland in September 1561.
+With Lord John, Lord Robert, and others, he performed in a tournament on the sands of Leith in December 1561, probably to celebrate the queen's birthday.
+There was "running at the ring", with two teams of six men, one team dressed as women, the other as exotic foreigners in strange masquing garments.
+The English diplomat Thomas Randolph wrote that Elbeuf had sent to France for his tournament armour and his skill at the "ring" was commendable.